Havanese Health Problems: Advice About What to Watch Out For

-The Havanese is a generally healthy breed with susceptibility to few major genetic health problems.
+The Havanese is a generally healthy breed with susceptibility to few major genetic health problems, and benefit from a lengthy lifespan thanks to that.
 Unfortunately, there are still somewhat limited possibilities of health issues that any potential Havanese puppy buyer should be aware of before purchasing their puppy.

 It is important to research your breeder and ask questions.
 A responsible breeder will only breed the very best offspring to be sure to not perpetuate any health problems.
 In some situations, health testing can help with this, but in the end a responsible breeder will know their own dogs well enough with or without testing to make the best decisions for the future of their breed.

 The following four health conditions are not common but have occurred in the Havanese breed, and you should make sure to discuss them with your breeder!
 Often times, the newer the breeder is the more common problems like these can occur.

 Patellar luxation is a knee joint abnormality that occurs most commonly in toy and miniature dog breeds, such as the Havanese.
 Female dogs are more likely to have the abnormality than male dogs.
 It is usually the result of a congenital abnormality.